xycarto/3D_Aotearoa/README.md

 	    gdalbuildvrt elevation.vrt *.tif

 	Using the VRT, we can preform the noData conversion across all the elevation tiles as if it were a mosaic.
-Better yet, the output from this command, will produce a mosaic out the there side.
+Better yet, the output from this command, will produce a mosaic out the other side.

 2. Remove nodata